M786453/VeeVpnSelenium/README.md

 # VeeVpnSelenium

-This is a python module which provides the ability to use Vee Vpn with selenium web driver.
+This is a python module which provides the ability to use Vee Vpn Extension with selenium web driver.

 ## Features